pratham-rajesh/Modern-AI-with-unsloth.ai/README.md

-# Modern AI with Unsloth.ai — Assignment
+# Modern AI with Unsloth.ai

 ## Colab Notebooks and Video Demos